peteroupc/peteroupc.github.io/approxtheory.md

 [^35]: Gavrea, I., Ivan, M., "A sharp estimate for the Peano error representation", _Applied Mathematics and Computation_ 252 (2015). [**https://doi.org/10.1016/j.amc.2014.12.017**](https://doi.org/10.1016/j.amc.2014.12.017)

-[^36]: Note that for formulas (3) to (5), $(e_1-t)_+^0$ is discontinuous and so is not accepted by $LF$ and $L$ if they map from only continuous functions; thus the results in this section suppose both operators map from bounded functions for $k=0$.
+[^36]: Note that for the bounds in Lemma 7, $(e_1-t)_+^0$ is discontinuous and so is not accepted by $LF$ and $L$ if they map from only continuous functions; thus the results in this section suppose both operators map from bounded functions for $k=0$.
 Brass and Förster 1998 adequately provides for the case $k=0$, but not Gavrea and Ivan 2015, unfortunately.

-[^37]: Babenko, Alexander G., and Yuriy V. Kryakin.
-"Special difference operators and the constants in the classical Jackson-type theorems."
-Topics in Classical and Modern Analysis: In Memory of Yingkang Hu.
-Cham: Springer International Publishing, 2019.
-35-46.
+[^37]: Babenko, A.G., Kryakin, Y.V.
+(2019).
+Special Difference Operators and the Constants in the Classical Jackson-Type Theorems.
+In: Abell, M., Iacob, E., Stokolos, A., Taylor, S., Tikhonov, S., Zhu, J. (eds) Topics in Classical and Modern Analysis.
+Applied and Numerical Harmonic Analysis.
+Birkhäuser, Cham. [https://doi.org/10.1007/978-3-030-12277-5_2](https://doi.org/10.1007/978-3-030-12277-5_2)

 [^38]: Jaskaran Singh Kaire and Andriy Prymak, "[**Whitney-type estimates for convex functions**](https://arxiv.org/abs/2311.00912)", arXiv:2311.00912 (2023).